l1qu1c1ty/l1qu1c1ty/README.md

 ## Welcome to my Github Profile 📀
 My name is Melih Can 💎<br/>
 I'm 21 years old 🎂<br/>
-I'm currently student Computer Programming at Selcuk University 🏫<br/>
+I am a Graduate Computer Programming at Selcuk University 🏫<br/>